secjedi/CyberDefense/ZeroLogon.md

 `Use Zero Logon to bypass authentication on the Domain Controller's Machine Account -> Run Secretsdump.py to dump credentials -> Crack/Pass Domain Admin Hashes -> ??? -> Profit`

 #### Analyzing the MS-NRPC Logon Process
+Lets see how Microsoft handles authentication to NRPC.
+**Steps**
+- Client creates NetrServerReqChallenge and sends it.
+The request contains the followig:
+    - The Domain Controller
+    - The Target device
+    - A nonce (could be 16 bytes if zer0)
+- The Server receives the NetrServerReqChallenge, generated its own nonce (server challenge) and sends the server challenge back
+- Client compute it's NetLogon Credentials with the Server Challenge provided.
+Uses the NetrServerAuthenticate3 method. (requires; A custom binding handle, an account name, a secure channel type, the coomputer name, the cleint cred string, negotiation flags).
+Mimikatz gives us a buck load of the fake creds here.
+- The server receives the NetrServerAuthenticate request and compute the same request itself using its known good values.
+If the results are good, the server sends the require info back to the client.

+Steps 4 and 3 are iterative; this is teh 1 in 256 chances
+- if the server calculates the same value, the cleient will re-verify and once mutual agreement is confirmed, they will agree on a session key.
+The session key is used to encrypt communications btw the client and the server, which means authentication is successful.
+From here, normal RPC communications can occur.